-One of the oldest and most common safety features on cars Is the shatter-resistant glass that is mandatory on cars made and sold in the United States.
-The reason shatter-resistant glass is mandatory, at least for the windshield, is because it allows the glass to break off into a number of larger, less dangerous sheets of glass in an accident.
-In early cars, the small shards of glass from broken windshields would cover the driver and passengers during an accident.
+One of the oldest and most common safety features on cars is the shatter-resistant glass that is mandatory on cars made and sold in the United States.
+The reason laminated glass is mandatory, at least for the windshield, is because it keeps the glass from shattering into dangerous sharp pieces.
+Instead, it typically confines the broken glass to the windshield shattered by in tact.
+In earlie cars, the shards of glass from broken windshields could shatter into the occupants leading to dangerous and deadly cuts.
 With shatter-resistant glass, the glass has been laminated in a way that allows it to stay attached, thus preventing injuries, by preventing small shards of broken glass from entering the cabin as projectiles.

 When Laminated Safety Glass Became a Standard